How Much Do College Interviews Matter?

 Interviews: They Work Both Ways

-If you’ve gotten this far, it should be pretty clear that your interview matters—that your performance, decorum, and self-presentation will all speak volumes about how much you deserve to go to your school of choice.
+If you’ve gotten this far, it should be pretty clear that your interview matters—that your performance, decorum, and self-presentation will all speak volumes about how qualified you are to go to your school of choice.
 But in addition to that, there’s another reason why your interview is so important.
 Namely, just as it is an opportunity for a school to decide if you are right for its community, it is equally an opportunity for you to decide if a school can offer you what you want in a college.

 What You Can Do to Prepare